egoist/sponsors/README.md

 ## Suggestions

-These can be anything, a package that you need for project, a desktop or web application you'd love to have, a framework that would help make something easier for your team, a blog article to learn more about a subject I'm familiar with, just let me know by [creating an issue](https://github.com/egoist/sponsors/issues/new)!
+These can be anything, a package that you need for work, a desktop or web application you'd love to have, a framework that would help make something easier for your team, a blog article to learn more about a subject I'm familiar with, just let me know by [creating an issue](https://github.com/egoist/sponsors/issues/new)!
 The more sponsors I have, the more time I can dedicate to these projects.

 ## Voting